 Mike’s diet looks great to me.
 Very healthy, yet balanced.
 I just wonder if he is actually eating enough?
 I am not big on “calorie counting”, but it may help anyone for a few days just to see where you are at.
 If you use My Plate from Livestrong.com or My Fintess Pal, these apps make it easy.
 Plug in your information and be sure to add in your activity level.
 These food diaries are great because given your entered goals, after a certain workout, it will tell you how many calories and macros you need to eat back in.
 If that seems to be too tedious, maybe just add an extra 200 calories into your day and see how you feel for a couple of weeks.
 Keep a little diary to track hunger, energy, and cravings (on a scale of 1-10-You want hunger and cravings to be low and energy to be high!) to know how the changes are affecting you throughout the day.
 I would also encourage Mike to try to add a little protein in the morning to help balance blood sugar levels from the complex carbs he is eating.
 Protein will keep you fuller longer and give you sustained energy.
 Here is an article on some of the best foods for runners to eat and why: Best Food for Runners

 It seems simple, but also make sure you are drinking enough water.
 Even if you are running 10 miles tomorrow, it is important to make sure you are hydrating enough days before the run.
 An easy rule of thumb is to keep drinking until your urine is a pale lemonade color!Lastly, I asked Mike to heavily consider a consultation with a sports nutritionist or a clinic that specialized in athletes like himself.
-Where I live in Grayslake Illinois, there is a studio that specializes in training marathoners, triathletes, cyclists, and the like-The Fitness Pursuit.
-If you could find a studio like this, it may only take you a couple of visits to feel confident in a training program/nutrition approach made for you by the people who know this stuff best: the athletes and trainers themselves.
-This is your hobby, you are crazy passionate about it.
-I say invest a little more into it and see what gains you receive!
+If running is your hobby, and you are crazy passionate about it, I say invest a little more into it and see what gains you receive!

 I hope that this information was helpful to all of my athletes out there.
 Nutrition is key in performance, and finding the right formulas that works for you can be tricky.
-I say, keep at it, and you will find it!
+Keep at it, and you will find it!